edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ## View session memory usage information

-You can create and use the `session_level_memory_consumption` view that provides information about the current memory utilization for sessions that are running queries on Cloudberry Database.
+You can create and use the `session_level_memory_consumption` view that provides information about the current memory utilization for sessions that are running queries on Apache Cloudberry.
 The view contains session information and information such as the database that the session is connected to, the query that the session is currently running, and memory consumed by the session processes.

 - [Create the `session_level_memory_consumption` view](#create-the-session_level_memory_consumption-view)
 - [About the `session_level_memory_consumption` view](#about-the-session_level_memory_consumption-view)

 ### Create the `session_level_memory_consumption` view

-To create the `session_state.session_level_memory_consumption` view in a Cloudberry Database, run the command `CREATE EXTENSION gp_internal_tools;` once for each database.
+To create the `session_state.session_level_memory_consumption` view in a Apache Cloudberry, run the command `CREATE EXTENSION gp_internal_tools;` once for each database.
 For example, to install the view in the database `testdb`, use this command:

 ```shell
 psql -d testdb -c "CREATE EXTENSION gp_internal_tools;"